-Too often organizations fall into the trap of assuming that the culture, processes, and products that led to today’s success will also guarantee future results.
+Too often, organizations assume that the culture, processes, and products that led to today’s success will also guarantee future results.
 That mindset increases the risk of decline and failure.
-The enterprises that will dominate their markets going forward will be adaptive learning organizations, with the ability to learn, innovate, and relentlessly improve more effectively and faster than their competition.
+The enterprises that will dominate their markets in the future will be adaptive learning organizations with the ability to learn, innovate, and relentlessly improve more effectively and faster than their competition.